cyclosm/cyclosm-cartocss-style/docs/DOCKER.md

 * Ctrl+C to stop the style preview application
 * `docker-compose stop db` to stop the database container

+_Note:_ You might encounter permissions issues if the `cyclosm-cartocss-style` folder is not owned by the user with UID 1000.
+A quick workaround for this is to `chown 1000:1000 cyclosm-cartocss-style` after cloning it.

 ## Repositories

 Instructions above will clone main CyclOSM repository.
 To test your own changes you should [fork](https://help.github.com/articles/fork-a-repo/) cyclosm/cyclosm-cartocss-style repository and [clone your fork](https://help.github.com/articles/cloning-a-repository/).